Santa Rosa Medical Center

-Santa Rosa Medical Center or SRMC is an American 129-bed general hospital located in the small Florida city of Milton.
+Santa Rosa Medical Center (SRMC) is an American 129-bed general hospital located in the small Florida city of Milton.
 SRMC is the primary provider of hospital-based healthcare services and emergency medicine in Santa Rosa County, Florida.
 The main hospital campus is located at 6002 Berryhill Road, Milton, FL 32570.
 The facility is leased and managed by Community Health Systems (CHS), a large U.S. healthcare company based in Franklin, Tennessee.

-SRMC, along with its affiliated health services facilities and clinics, is one of the largest employers in Santa Rosa County, Florida, employing nearly 700 staff and volunteers, over 200 physicians.
+SRMC, along with its affiliated health services facilities and clinics, is one of the largest employers in Santa Rosa County, employing nearly 700 staff and volunteers, over 200 physicians.